Kate Hudson Talks Her A-List Kiss That Involved 'Snot All Over'

-Kate Hudson Tells Gwyneth Paltrow About the A-List Kiss She Had That Involved 'Snot All Over'
+Kate Hudson Tells Gwyneth Paltrow About Her A-List Kiss That Involved 'Snot All Over'

 "Honestly like I haven't had the best kissers.
 I feel like I should have had better ones," Hudson admitted.
 "The thing is every time I kiss [Matthew] McConaughey it's like there's just something happening and there's snot or wind.
 At the end of Fool's Gold in the ocean we have the plane crash, he just had snot all over his face."